TheFreePenguin/elecree/README.md

 # elecree
 The Elecree repo!

-Elecree is an open-source Pokemon-like game using the UPBGE.
+Elecree is an open-source Pokemon-like game using UPBGE.
 # NOTE: Currently, Elecree is only a list of assets.
 Coding will come later.